 —Roy T. Bennett

 Since people behave according to their beliefs, if you don’t have trust in your abilities, you won’t strive for ambitious goals.
 Not to mention, no one else will believe in you either.
-Thus, your chances to succeed will plummet.
+Thus, your chances of success will plummet.

 4. Build integrity skills